mapgears/scribeui/faq.md

 And you must edit scribeui's apache config file, which should be located at /etc/apache2/sites-enabled/ScribeUI.conf and add the path of your mod\_wsgi version, for example:

       LoadModule wsgi_module     /usr/lib/apache2/modules/mod\_wsgi.so

-### <a name="pip"></a> Can I install flask with aptitude or easy install instead of pip?

-Flask 0.10.1 is the recommended version, and it is the version currently offered by pip, that is why we recommend this method.

 ### <a name="windows"></a> I am on windows, can I install ScribeUI?